Editorial statute

 3. The Supervisory Board meets at least twice a year and is informed on a quarterly basis.

 4. The Supervisory Board is appointed by the shareholders.
-If a member of the Supervisory Board retires, the shareholders appoint a new member in consultation with the remaining members of the Supervisory Board.
+If a member of the Supervisory Board resigns, the shareholders shall appoint a new member in consultation with the remaining members of the Supervisory Board.

-5. Members of the Supervisory Board are appointed for three years.
+5. The members of the Supervisory Board are appointed for three years.

-6. Resolutions of the Supervisory Board shall be recorded in the minutes.
+6. The resolutions of the Supervisory Board shall be recorded in the minutes.